RenegadeB5/CheckWallBotV3/help.md

-.raid <direction> = Alerts everyone that we are being raided.
+.weewoo = Alerts everyone that we are being raided.

-.koth = Alerts everyone of an upcoming/ongoing koth.

-.castle = Alerts everyone that the castle is being contested.
+.register = Varifies your account to revieve points.